Ninjaondra321/docs-content-test/components/toolbar.md

+# Toolbar
-Toolbar finds it's use in web apps or somewhere you want toolbar in.
+Toolbar finds it's use in web apps or anywhere else you want toolbar in.
 ## Structure
 ``` html
 <div class="toolbar">